carlodavid012/100-Days-Of-ML-Code/README.md

 # 100-Days-Of-ML-Code
-This repository contains my progress for the challenge 100DaysOfMLCode given by Siraj Raval.
-100 Days of ML Code is a committment to better your understanding of this powerful tool by dedicating at least 1 hour of your time everyday to studying and/or coding machine learning for 100 days.
+This repository contains my progress for the challenge 100DaysOfMLCode, It is a committment to better my understanding of this powerful tool by dedicating at least 1 hour of your time everyday to studying and/or coding machine learning and deep learning for 100 days.

 ## Day 0 : July 6, 2018